 Instructions

-- In a skillet, heat a thin layer of oil (1-2 tablespoons) over medium-high heat.
-Add eggplant in a single layer, working in batches to avoid overcrowding.Sear until golden brown on both sides.
-Don’t worry about fully cooking them; they’ll cook more later.
-Set aside once done.
+- Heat a thin layer of oil in a large pan over medium-high heat.
+Add the eggplant in a single layer, working in batches so the pan isn't crowded.Cook until golden on both sides.
+The eggplant doesn't need to be fully cooked yet.
+Remove and set aside.

-- Once the eggplant is cooked and the sauce has thickened, sprinkle with chopped scallions and some fried garlic or shallots.
+- When the eggplant is tender and the sauce thickens, turn off the heat.
+Add scallions and fried garlic or shallots if you like.

 Notes